carriegraham-dev/carriegraham-dev/README.md

 - 👋 Hi, I’m @carriegraham-dev
 - 👀 I’m interested in music, art, interwebs
-- 🌱 I’m currently learning front-end webdev at BCIT - so far I'm a generalist, we'll see what I get good at.
+- 🌱 Graduated BCIT in2021 but not working as a dev, working as a project coordinator
-- 💞️ I’m looking to collaborate on spinny widgets for web interfaces, cool navs, page effects, etc, I'm pretty new, so I'm learning simple things for now: CSS/HTML, Vanilla JS / Bootstrap / JQuery, PHP, React mostly.
+- 💞️ having fun and learning new things here
-- 📫 How to reach me: carrie@carriegraham.dev
+- 📫 How to reach me: questions@carriegraham.dev

 <!---
 carriegraham-dev/carriegraham-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.